coleifer/unqlite-python/docs/quickstart.rst

 Quick-start
 ===========

-First you instantiate an :py:class:`UnQLite` object, passing in either the path to the database file or the special string ``':mem:'`` for an in-memory database.

 Below is a sample interactive console session designed to show some of the basic features and functionality of the unqlite-python library.
 Also check out the `full API documentation <http://unqlite-python.readthedocs.org/en/latest/api.html>`_.

 To begin, instantiate an :py:class:`UnQLite` object.
 You can specify either the path to a database file, or use UnQLite as an in-memory database.